Sorunome/mx-puppet-echo/README.md

 This is a simple example implementation of [mx-puppet-bridge](https://github.com/Sorunome/mx-puppet-bridge).
 It is meant to give those who want to write their own protocol implementation a starting point.

+Once a DM room with a ghost is created the ghost will simply echo back everything written.

 ## Installation
 ```bash
 git pull https://github.com/Sorunome/mx-puppet-echo